Explainers

 Value Added Tax

 Value Added Tax (VAT) is an indirect tax levied on the purchase of many goods and services.
 It is reflected in the price paid when items are bought.
-VAT can either be charged at 20 per cent (standard rate), 5 per cent (reduced rate) or zero per cent (zero rated).
+VAT can either be charged at 20 per cent (standard rate), 5 per cent (reduced rate), or zero per cent (zero rated).

 VAT being assigned rather than devolved means the Scottish Government will not have any direct policy control over VAT.
-VAT will continue to be collected by HMRC at a UK level, and the amount of tax assigned to Scotland will be estimated using a model developed by HMRC, HM Treasury and the Scottish Government.
+VAT will continue to be collected by HMRC at a UK level, and the amount of tax assigned to Scotland will be estimated using a model developed by HMRC, HM Treasury, and the Scottish Government.